 MLK Day Franklin County

 In Franklin County, a variety of organizations host events in honor of the life Dr. King and his vision of creating a Beloved Community.
 This website provides a list of these activities.

 Dr. Martin Luther King, Jr. Worship Service

-The United Churches of the Chambersburg Area will hold the annual remembrance of Rev. Dr. Martin Luther King, Jr. Children and Youth Essayists sponsored by faith communities will present their essays that relate to the 2023 Theme: Together, we can be THE DREAM.
-The Chambersburg Area High School Choristers, under the direction of Mrs. Elizabeth Stahl, will contribute musically.
+The United Churches of the Chambersburg Area will hold the annual remembrance of Rev. Dr. Martin Luther King, Jr. Children and Youth Essayists sponsored by faith communities will present their essays that relate to the 2024 Theme: Shifting the Cultural Climate through the Study and Practice of Kingian Nonviolence.
+The Chambersburg Area High School Choristers, under the direction of Mrs. Elizabeth Stahl, will perform.

 Worship Service will be at Central Presbyterian Church; also available to view via livestream:

 Coordinated by: The United Churches of the Chambersburg Area